 Called the Spirit Bear Dialogues ᐊᐦᒑᐦᐠ ᒪᐢᑲᐧ ᐅᓯᐦᒋᑫᐃᐧᓂ ᐋᐧᐢᑲᐦᐃᑲᐣ, the 2019 Interdisciplinary Dialogue Project focuses on Indigenous research.

 Students and faculty from MacEwan University and University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills, under the guidance of kihêw waciston, will explore the history of colonial relationships and the impact of harmful research practices.
 As well, they will learn about the ways that more respectful and reciprocal relationships between Indigenous communities and academic scholars are being forged.

-Students and instructors who want to learn more about or participate in the 2019 Interdisciplinary Dialogue Project can contact Dr. Leslie Dawson.
+Students and instructors who want to learn more about the 2019 Interdisciplinary Dialogue Project can contact Dr. Leslie Dawson.

 IDP at a glance

 Students can participate in the IDP by registering in a course that is associated with the IDP or by signing up through the co-curricular program.

 If students sign up through the co-curricular program, they do not attend an associated course.
 They participate in the three activities described above and meet co-curricular record expectations.
 Students who are registered in an associated course choose one of the following three levels of involvement.

 Letter of participation: If you attend a minimum of two educational forums and participate in the corresponding online discussions, you receive a letter of participation.

 IDP certificate: If you attend a minimum of two educational forums, participate in the corresponding online discussions and present at the Celebration of Learning symposium, you receive an IDP certificate.
 Students who present at the symposium may have their work published in an online MacEwan journal.